 If the quiet moments are the best moments, and if so many wise, virtuous people have sung their praises, why are they so rare?

-Throughout the book he interweaves profiles of people from Leonardo da Vinci to Dorothy Day and Tiger Woods, with fragments of ancient wisdom from philosophers like Epicurus, Marcus Aurelius, and the Buddha, all in an attempt to show how that both great achievement and profound happiness rest on one nearly invisible virtue largely ignored in modern life:
+Throughout the book, he interweaves profiles of people from Leonardo da Vinci to Dorothy Day and Tiger Woods, with fragments of ancient wisdom from philosophers like Epicurus, Marcus Aurelius, and the Buddha, all in an attempt to show how that both great achievement and profound happiness rest on one nearly invisible virtue largely ignored in modern life:

-What follows is a collection of my favorite quotes and passages from the book along some brief thoughts of my own.
+What follows is a collection of my favorite quotes and passages from the book along with some brief thoughts of my own.